-Civil rights groups sue over immigrant medical care cases
+Groups sue Trump administration over immigrant medical care

 The program allows foreign nationals to work legally and receive health benefits for up to two years while they or their family members receive medical treatment.

-The agency said Monday it will continue processing deferral requests that were pending as of Aug.
+The agency announced Monday it will continue processing deferral requests that were pending as of Aug.
 7 after doctors, immigration lawyers and civil rights groups objected.